Vladimir Zhirinovsky: Jewish heritage

-Founding of the Liberal Democratic Party
+Founding of the Liberal Democratic Party and 1991 presidential campaign

-In April 1991, Zhirinovsky, along with Vladimir Bogachev, took initiatives which led to the founding of the Liberal Democratic Party of the Soviet Union, the second registered party in the Soviet Union in 1990, and therefore the first officially sanctioned opposition party.
-According to the former CPSU Politburo member Alexander Nikolaevich Yakovlev, this party started as a joint project of the Communist Party of the Soviet Union (CPSU) leadership and the KGB.
+In April 1991, Zhirinovsky, along with Vladimir Bogachev, took initiatives which led to the founding of the Liberal Democratic Party of the Soviet Union, which was the second registered party in the Soviet Union in 1990 and therefore the first officially sanctioned opposition party.
+According to the former CPSU Politburo member Alexander Nikolaevich Yakovlev, the party started as a joint project of the Communist Party of the Soviet Union (CPSU) leadership and the KGB.

 Yakovlev wrote in his memoirs that KGB director Vladimir Kryuchkov presented the project of the puppet LDPSU party at a meeting with Mikhail Gorbachev and informed him about the selection of the LDPR leader.
 According to Yakovlev, the name of the party was chosen by KGB General Philipp Bobkov.
-However, Bobkov said that he was against the creation of a "Zubatov's pseudo-party under KGB control that would direct the interests and sentiments of certain social groups".
+Bobkov, however, stated that he was against the creation of "Zubatov's pseudo-party under KGB control that would direct the interests and sentiments of certain social groups".

 Zhirinovsky's first political breakthrough came in June 1991, when he came third in Russia's first presidential election, gathering more than six million votes (7.81% of the vote).
-Zhirinovsky's populist included promises to voters that should he be elected, free vodka would be distributed to all.
-Similarly, he once remarked, during a political rally inside a Moscow department store, that if he were made president, underwear would be freely available.
+Zhirinovsky's populist platform included promises to voters that if he elected, free vodka would be distributed to all.
+Similarly, he once remarked that if he were made president, underwear would be freely available during a political rally inside a Moscow department store.